modmore/docs/en/01_Commerce/v1/10_Templates/frontend/checkout/address.twig.md

 </div>
 ````

 This template will offer previous addresses (if there are any), and another option to add a new address.
-The address fields themselves are in a different template that is included here.
+The address fields themselves are in a different template that is included from `frontend/checkout/partial/billing-address-fields.twig` and `frontend/checkout/partial/shipping-address-fields.twig`.